 This formal feel can be expected given this is Nintendo of America’s official podcast, and indeed its access to industry professionals distinguishes the show from others of its kind.
 In the first episode, for example, Slate interviews Eiji Aonuma and Hidemaro Fujibayashi, the producer and director of the massively successful game The Legend of Zelda: Breath of the Wild.
 The interview gives fans an inside look at the game’s development process, and Aonuma and Fujibayashi sprinkle in funny anecdotes in between presenting the philosophy behind their game design.

 The influence of its print predecessor is felt all throughout Nintendo Power.
 The podcast is almost entirely based on old sections from the magazine.
-This includes a bit called Warp Zone.
-In Nintendo fandom, a “warp zone” refers to a hidden portal in Super Mario that enables the player to skip parts of the game.
+This includes a bit called Warp Zone, referring to the hidden portal in Super Mario that enables the player to skip parts of the game.
 In the Nintendo Power magazine, Warp Zone was a throw-back section in which the magazine would look back at its old content.
 Here, in the podcast, it is a quiz lead by the hosts that tests theirs and the listeners’ retro gaming knowledge.
 References like this one situate the podcast within Nintendo’s rich history.
 But still, between the casual conversation of the Warp Zone and the sanitized atmosphere of the insider interviews, there exists a tension amid the playfulness of gaming and the show’s professional quality.

 If listening to Nintendo Power conjures up a visual of men sitting around a corporate conference table, GoNintendo, the longest running Nintendo fan podcast, creates an image of friends hanging out at home.
 In GoNintendo, the hosts go by their screen names: Mom Brain, Kirby, Nicky Hill and the host, RawmeatCowboy.
 The group is often crass, and unapologetically so.
 One episode starts with Mom Brain screaming about the Pokemon of the week.
 During this intro, Kirby, who is drinking seltzer water, burps five times in a matter of minutes.
 Instead of moving onto the news, the group discuss in detail how drinking Seltzer might have influenced the smell of Kirby’s burps.